Kittyhacker101-Software/KatWeb/README.md

 - gzip - HTTP compression for files.
 Keep this on unless you are attempting to host on a Raspberry Pi Zero :P
 - dynamicServing - Serve content differently by domain.
 If a folder for that domain is not present, it defaults to /html/
 - silent - Don't log anything.
 Reccomended for public websites.
+- name - The server name sent in the "Server" HTTP Header.

 Changing conf options requires a server restart to take effect.